Summer 2025

 Community Life Fee:

 The seventh-century theologian Maximus the Confessor famously insists that God “wills always and in all to accomplish the mystery of His embodiment.”
 This course is an elaboration upon Maximus’s dictum.
 We will look at the creator-creature relationship through the lens of creation as the theophanizing of the beyond-being love of God.
 The result is a metaphysic of love that regards creation as grounded in the incarnation of the Logos and as mystagogical in character.
 Students will discuss the draft of Fr.
-Boersma’s forthcoming book, Theophanizing Love, which suggests that the hypostatic union, along with participation in the love (and being) of God, offers a perspective on the creator-creature relationship that is faithful to the patristic mindset and that corrects the disenchanted view of creation of modernity.
+Boersma’s forthcoming book, Theophanizing Love, which suggests that the hypostatic union, along with participation in the love (and being) of God, offers a perspective on the creator-creature relationship that is faithful to the patristic mindset and that corrects modernity’s disenchanted view of creation.

 Request an Application